What Are Functional Foods?

 These are some examples of functional foods that you can easily include in your diet;

-- Ginger: The consumption of ginger is thought to improve the absorption of nutrients from food, reduce the risk of strokes and heart disease, reduce nausea and inflation, prevent ulcers, reduce the risk of fungal and bacteria infections., delay the growth of cancer cells, reduce the risk of diabetes (and in some cases reverse it) as well as improve respiratory health.
+- Ginger: The consumption of ginger is thought to improve the absorption of nutrients from food, reduce the risk of strokes and heart disease, reduce nausea and inflation, prevent ulcers, reduce the risk of fungal and bacterial infections., delay the growth of cancer cells, reduce the risk of diabetes (and in some cases reverse it) as well as improve respiratory health.

-- Pro-biotic foods: foods containing live micro-organisms (mostly bacteria) such as yoghurt or saurkraut.
+- Pro-biotic foods: Foods containing live micro-organisms (mostly bacteria) such as yoghurt or saurkraut.
 Pro-biotics help to increase bacteria counts in the digestive tract.
 Sufficient amounts of bacteria in the large bowel can begin to influence the composition of the intestinal flora and have positive impacts on gut healing and general health.

 - Cumin: Increases cognitive function, aids in digestion, helps to remove toxins from the body, helps to relieve anxiety and stress, prevents colon cancer, helps to treat a weakening memory, prevents diabetes, fights viral infections, boosts the immune systems, prevents premature aging, can improve lactation for mothers and prevent piles from constipation and infection.